Morris Kahn: Philanthropy

-Kahn supports the work of Save a Child's Heart (SACH), an organization that brings Israeli doctors around the world to perform life-saving surgery and medical monitoring for children of all races, religions, nationalities, and economic status.
+Kahn supported the work of Save a Child's Heart (SACH), an organization that brings Israeli doctors around the world to perform life-saving surgery and medical monitoring for children of all races, religions, nationalities, and economic status.

 The Morris Kahn Initiative is a $4 million program to help develop pioneering cancer research at Tel Aviv University.
 The initiative’s aim is to develop 3D cancer modeling of live cancer tumors.

 "Big Data Maccabi", founded with contributions from Kahn, aims to help medical professionals diagnose illness using the information collected during blood tests, imaging and other diagnostic testing.

-He supports Serious Fun, a camp for children with terminal illness, and a therapeutic horse-riding camp for the disabled.
+He supported Serious Fun, a camp for children with terminal illness, and a therapeutic horse-riding camp for the disabled.

 Kahn founded Zalul in 1999, a non-profit foundation which cleans bodies of water in Israel.

 Kahn was also the main donor of SpaceIL, the first private company that managed a lunar mission - Beresheet.
 Beresheet was the first Israeli mission in deep space, the spacecraft was launched on the SpaceX Falcon 9 Launcher and it was aimed to land on the Moon on 11 April 2019.
 The attempt was unsuccessful, the spacecraft crashed into the Moon.
 The mission was still seen as a success.

-Kahn is a supporter of Ben-Gurion University and the National Institute for Biotechnology of the Negev.
+Kahn was a supporter of Ben-Gurion University and the National Institute for Biotechnology of the Negev.

 The Morris Kahn Institute for Human Immunology was funded by Kahn.

 In conjunction with the Weizman Institute, he founded the Kahn Family Research Center for Systems Biology of the Human Cell.

-Kahn supports the Morris Kahn and Maccabi Health Data Science Institute, to create a database for the 2.5 million members of the Maccabi Healthcare Services organization.
+Kahn supported the Morris Kahn and Maccabi Health Data Science Institute, to create a database for the 2.5 million members of the Maccabi Healthcare Services organization.

-He sponsors an Omo Valley and Jinka, Ethiopia-based project, Jinka Eye Camp, for volunteer Israeli surgeons to perform operations to restore eyesight to people living in rural villages suffering from eye diseases such as cataracts and trachoma.
+He sponsored an Omo Valley and Jinka, Ethiopia-based project, Jinka Eye Camp, for volunteer Israeli surgeons to perform operations to restore eyesight to people living in rural villages suffering from eye diseases such as cataracts and trachoma.

+Personal life and death

+Kahn was married to Jacqueline until her death in 2011.
+They had two sons, David and Benjamin Kahn, a marine biologist, who was a Time Magazine hero for his work on the environment.

+Kahn lived in Beit Yanai, north of Tel Aviv.
+He died in Israel on 1 January 2026, at the age of 95.

 Honours

-Kahn was named honorary president of the 20th Maccabiah by Maccabi World Union in November 2016, and opened the Games in July, 2017 in Jerusalem.
+Kahn was named honorary president of the 20th Maccabiah by Maccabi World Union in November 2016, and opened the Games in July 2017 in Jerusalem.

 Bar-Ilan University awarded Kahn an honorary doctorate for his support, bringing labs and equipment to the university.

 In 2018, Kahn was given a Bonei Zion Prize Lifetime Achievement Award.

+In 2019 Kahn was honored as one of the torchbearers in the national Israeli Independence Day ceremony.

 Kahn was awarded honorary doctorates by Tel Aviv University in 2023, and the University of Haifa in 2024.

-Personal life

-Kahn has two sons, David and Benjamin Kahn, a marine biologist, who was a Time Magazine hero for his work on the environment.

-Kahn was married to Jacqueline until her death in 2011.

-He lives in Beit Yanai, north of Tel Aviv.